challasa/assignment/README.md

  **Note: What additional things need to be implemented for Prod?**
- - A CLI interface to provide commands and sub-commsnds using Click instead of main.py
  - Test cases for data_processor.py, logger_config.py
  - setup.py if `uv build` does not work
  - pre-commit, linter checks